Tyler799/Morrowind-2020/Morrowind_2019.md

 For the `ATL BC Mushrooms`, make sure to choose just `00 Core - Smoothed Meshes`.

 For the Velothi and Imperial mods, you'll need to go into the `Extras` folder, then into the `GITD` folder and copy the meshes folder next to the mods main `Meshes` folder, if you are using the mod Glow in the Dahrk.

+## Major mods to be aware of

+The following mods are optional to install, but have compatibility patches listed in the mesh/texture replacers we'll soon be downloading, so I'm listing them here.
+Read up on them and decide if you want to use them or not.

+* [Tamriel Data](http://www.nexusmods.com/morrowind/mods/44537/?) - This is a requirement for the below mod.
+Download the HD version.
+* [Tamriel Rebuilt](http://www.nexusmods.com/morrowind/mods/42145/?) - One of the biggest mods in Morrowind and still a work in progress, but it adds a huge chunk of playable landscape (mainland Morrowind).
+It shouldn't be incompatible with anything listed here, but you should keep an eye out for things with TR compatibility if you choose to install it.
+* [Graphic Herbalism - MWSE Edition](https://www.nexusmods.com/morrowind/mods/46599) - By default, plants in Morrowind act as containers: when you activate them, the container interface opens and you can remove any ingredients that might be present 'inside' the plant.
+Graphic Herbalism MWSE is an updated version of an old mod that makes plants act more like plants; activating the plant picks it, you automatically get the ingredients, and the plant changes in the world to show it has been picked.
+Think Skyrim plants.
+Ignore the `GH Patches and Replacers` file, that needs to be later.
+* [Glow in the Dahrk](https://www.nexusmods.com/morrowind/mods/45886/) is essentially a replacement for WinDoors Glow.
+Highly recommended.

+(I personally chose the High-res and rays options, and left the rest off)

+However: If you want to use it you *must* have MWSE alpha 2.1 or later.
+It will not work with 2.0!

 ## Nature Texture & Mesh Replacers